 Lightsong sighed.
 “No, there was nothing else.
 Just the boat.
 Even that is fading.”

-Llarimar nodded, rising and shooing away the batch of servants--though, of course, they remained in the room, hovering with their plates of food, wine, and fruit, should any of it be wanted.
+Llarimar nodded, rising and shooing back the servants--though, of course, they remained in the room, hovering with their plates of food, wine, and fruit, should any of it be wanted.

 “Shall we be on with it then, your grace?”
+Llarimar asked.

-Lightsong sighed, then rose, still feeling a bit exhausted.
-A servant scuttled forward to redo one of the clasps on his outfit, which had come undone as he sat.
+Lightsong sighed, then rose, feeling exhausted.
+A servant scuttled forward to redo one of the clasps on his robe, which had come undone as he sat.

-Lightsong fell into step beside his priest, towering a good foot over Llarimar as he did everyone else.
+Lightsong fell into step beside his priest, towering a good foot over Llarimar.
 The furniture and doorways, however, were built to fit Lightsong’s increased size.
 So, it was the servants and priests who seemed out of place in the palace.

-They walked through several rooms--there were no hallways in the palace, just rich rooms, well decorated.
+They walked through several rooms--there were no hallways, just rich rooms, well decorated.
 Hallways were for servants, and they ran in a square around the outside of the building.
-Lightsong stepped over rugs from the eastern nations, passing the finest pottery from across the inner sea.
-Each room was hung with paintings and brightly written poems, created by Hallandren’s own artists.
+Lightsong walked on robes from the eastern nations, passing the finest pottery from across the inner sea.
+Each room was hung with paintings and brightly written poems, created by Hallandren’s finest artists.

 At the center of the palace was a small, square room that deviated from the standard reds and golds of Lightsong’s motif.
 This one was bright with ribbons of darker colors--deep blues, greens, and maroons.
-Each was a true color, directly on hue, as only a person who had obtained the Second Highening could see.
+Each was a true color, directly on hue, as only a person who had obtained the Third Heightening could see.

 As Lightsong stepped into the room, the colors blazed to life, glowing in response to his presence.
-They became brighter, yet somehow retained their dark colorings--where a regular light would have made maroon turn red, Lightsong’s presence just made the maroon a more true maroon.
+They became brighter, yet somehow retained their dark colorings.
+The maroon became a more true maroon, the navy a more powerful navy.
 Dark yet bright, with the powerful deep colors only BioChroma could inspire.

 In the center of the room was a child.